 How can a professional development benefit ALL three areas directly?

 Faculty are encouraged to be creative in thinking about how conference attendance and/or a professional development opportunity can benefit the three areas of emphasis at CSUN (teaching, scholarship, service).

-- A faculty member writes a proposal to attend a teaching conference to learn about and implement new learning-centered, evidence strategies.
-Next, to also meet their department scholarship expectations, that faculty member might develop a plan to collect data upon implementation to measure the impact of that teaching approach and submit a proposal to present at a conference or publish in a peer reviewed venue.
-Finally, the faculty member decides to serve on an assessment committee and uses the results to help strategically shape the department assessment plan.
-Alternatively, they may offer a workshop (through the Office of Faculty Development, their College, or Department) teaching other faculty about the innovative strategy and impact results.
+- Attend a teaching conference to learn and implement new learning-centered teaching strategies (area 1).
+To also meet their department scholarship expectations (area 2), the faculty member might develop a plan to collect data to investigate and measure the impact of that teaching approach which would eventually lead to presenting at a conference or publishing in a peer reviewed venue.
+Finally, the faculty member may offer a workshop (through the Office of Faculty Development, their College, or Department) teaching other faculty about the innovative strategy and impact results (area 3, service).

-- A faculty member writes a proposal to attend or present at a discipline specific scholarly conference that aligns with department expectations for scholarly activity or maintaining currency in the field.
-The faculty member engages students in research related to this conference and returns to campus with an augmented mentoring approach to teaching students about their scholarly field.
-Finally, the faculty member serves on a department committee and makes strides to launch a new undergraduate research program for the department.
+- Present at a discipline specific scholarly conference that aligns with department expectations for scholarly activity or maintaining currency in the field (area 1).
+The faculty member engages students in research related to this conference and returns to campus with an augmented mentoring approach to teaching students about their scholarly field (area 2).
+Finally, the faculty member serves on a department committee and makes strides to launch a new undergraduate research program for the department (area 3).

-- A faculty member might write a proposal to receive funds to join a professional organization that is specifically focused on developing faculty in higher education related to all three areas of teaching, scholarship, and service (e.g., National Center for Faculty Development and Diversity).
+- Join a professional organization or specialized program that is specifically focused on developing faculty in higher education related to all three areas of teaching, scholarship, and service (e.g., Faculty Success Program by the National Center for Faculty Development and Diversity).

 If you have never attended a teaching conference, consider one of these.